bt3gl/building_blog/content/v8_jit.md

 ### JavaScript's Structure

-In JavaScript, every object has a *prototype*, and the prototype is also an object.
+In JavaScript, every object has a *prototype*, and a prototype is also an object.
 All JavaScript objects inherit their properties and methods from their prototype.

 So, for example, supposing an application that has an object *Point* (borrowed from the [official documentation](https://developers.google.com/v8/design)):